 6. If you do need to continue, schedule another call

 Don’t try and squash in trying to bring someone to a decision if you are more than 90 minutes in.
 You will have more success if you acknowledge that it’s been a long call and suggest you schedule a time to come back and finish the conversation.
 Or give the person the information they need and suggest you book another call for you to answer questions and help them make a final decision.

 Let me repeat; You are unlikely to bring someone to a decision over 90 minutes in to a sales conversation that has gone over 90 minutes

 In my experience calls normally only go over an hour if the client is not sure about working with you and needs your help in overcoming their concerns and making their decision.
 If you still haven’t helped them come to a decision within 90 minutes then your chances of doing that are going to decrease, not increase, the longer you stay on.

 The exception to this is where the client is going to go ahead.
-Typically, I will have the whole sales conversation within one hour, but if the potential client is serious about working with me and they might a lot of questions, or we need extra time to explore finances or overcome concerns it can go on longer – but that “Yes” in principle will come within the first hour.
+Typically, I will have the whole sales conversation within one hour, but if the potential client is serious about working with me and they have a lot of questions, or we need extra time to explore finances or overcome concerns, it can go on longer – but that “Yes” in principle will come within the first hour.

 (The other exception is if you are meeting your client in a face-to-face situation where you can have a longer conversation without the mental fatigue setting in – but the principle still stands – the longer you go, the more fatigued they will be and the less easier they will find it to make a decision – so try and get that “Yes” in principle within the hour!)